 Teaching English online means the world is your oyster.
 In recent years, working online while travelling has become a lot more common and doing the typical 9-5 in-office jobs are becoming a thing of the past!
 Visiting South East Asia or hiking through South America no longer needs to be a pipe dream.
 It has never been so easy to experience the world.

 Want to guess where this photo was taken?
 Can you believe that it’s Fiji?
 Kate has taught online for years and has been to over 35 countries while teaching English online.
 This may sound like a boast, but trust us, it’s not.
-Getting lessons completed from 6 am to 1 pm and enjoying her afternoons and evenings is her preferred way to work, so why not stay in a country with a lower cost of living?
+Getting lessons completed from 6 am to 1 pm and enjoying her afternoons and evenings is her preferred way to work.
+So why not stay in a country with a lower cost of living?
 We could nearly say it’s an investment!

 If the first thing that popped into your mind when seeing this photo were Thailand, then you would be 100% correct.
 Sienna started her journey on a Thai internship but didn’t want to leave!
 If you thought that at this point, it’s all over, then it isn’t.
-Sienna started to teach English online with the skill she learned from the internship and made her stay that much longer and that much more enjoyable.
+Sienna started to teach English online with the skill she learned from the internship.
+This made her stay that much longer and that much more enjoyable.

 How to become an Online English Tutor and Travel